rht-ccsd/enablement-docs/slides/markdown/build_monitoring.md

 ### Let's Go!!!
-Lab Exercise 6: _Return of the Monitoring_
+Lab Demo 6: _Return of the Monitoring_

+### Intent
+Demonstrate/Show how to create build monitors to provide tight feedback to the teams.

+### Audience Experience and Anecdotes
+- What was your experience with Information Radiator in general and build monitors in particular?
+- How did that feel?
+- How can apply this idea to make the outcome of the build visible to the team and visitors in your organization and projects?